MarioChC/astro-containers/ppxf_docker/input/README.md

 --output-dir OUTPUT_DIR: Directory where the output FITS files will be saved (default: current directory).

 --redshift REDSHIFT: Redshift of the galaxy (default: 0).

+--velocity-dispersion VEL_DISP`: Initial guess for the velocity dispersion of the galaxy (default: 100 km/s).

 --sn-range start end: Range of wavelengths to calculate the signal-to-noise ratio (default: same as --wave-range).